Anita Corey Leavitt died peacefully in her sleep on October 20, 2019 in Portland, Maine at 87

 Ocean Avenue, Portland, Maine 04103

-To send flowers to Anita's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Anita Corey Leavitt, please visit our floral store.